CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ### Shared page

-On the **Shared** page:
+On the _Shared_ page:

-* in **Shared to the project**, you can view the **buckets that other CSC projects (belonging to your colleagues or collaborators) shared with you**.
-Next to the bucket name, under **Bucket Owner**,  it displays the ID associated with the CSC project to which the bucket belongs (also called SD Account).
-With a double click, you can access the bucket and view the content (if you have reading access) or add files to the container (if you have edits rights).
+* in _Shared to the project_, you can view the buckets that other CSC projects (belonging to your colleagues or collaborators) shared with you.
+Next to the bucket name, under _Bucket Owner_,  it displays the ID associated with the CSC project to which the bucket belongs (also called SD Account).
+With a double click, you can access the bucket and view the content (if you have reading access) or add files to the container (if you have edit rights).

-!!! note
+!!!
+Note
     All the buckets listed here are owned by other users, which can decide when to revoke your access.
 You will not be able to access the file from SD Desktop until you make a copy of the bucket.

-* in **Shared with the project**, you can view the buckets which  **you shared with other CSC projects**.
+* in _Shared with the project_, you can view the buckets you shared with other CSC projects.
 In this case, you own the shared buckets, and you can decide when to revoke access.

 ![sd-connect-4](https://user-images.githubusercontent.com/83574067/122786163-b22e5e80-d2bc-11eb-8c15-7585e656f0f2.png)